seanpringle/goomwwm/goomwwm.md

 :	Set an X11 key name to expand the active window to fill adjacent space without obscuring any other fully visible window in the current tag (default: XK_Return).
 Opposite of -contract.

 	goomwwm -expand Return

+-largeleft
+:	Set an X11 key to move and resize the active window to cover the left 2/3 of a monitor (default: XK_bracketleft).

+	goomwwm -largeleft bracketleft

+-largeright
+:	Set an X11 key to move and resize the active window to cover the right 2/3 of a monitor (default: XK_bracketright).

+	goomwwm -largeleft bracketleft

 -launch
 :	Set an X11 key to run the application launcher (default: XK_x).